zlarsen/zlarsen.github.io/_posts/2015-04-14-mysql-permissions-tips.md

 The first line will go through and check if the local MySQL has a database named `RedFlameCompany` and if it does it drops it.
 Which means that it will get rid of the MySQL database.
 The second line means that it creates the database from scratch.
 The third line then tells MySQL to use the `RedFlameCompany` database.

-Next we will want to create the `payroll` table so we can give MySQL permissions to see this table
+Next we will want to create the `payroll` table so we can give MySQL permissions to see this table:

 ```